mech/Notes/JavaScript/React/components.md

 ## Higher-order Components

+> You can use HOC in various situations like authentication: `requireAuth({ role: 'admin' })(MyComponent)` (check for a user in higher component and redirect if the user is not logged in) or connecting your component with Flux/Redux store.
+>
+> You can also separate data fetching and controller-like logic to higher order components and keep our views as simple as possible.

 How do you wrap your components?
 What does wrapping even mean?

 A higher-order component is a function that takes an existing component and returns another component that wraps it.
 The wrapping component will take care to render the wrapped component and also forwards the props to it, but also adds some useful behavior.